gschorkopf/four_point_play/source/_posts/2014-05-15-professionalism-in-medicine.markdown

 One afternoon, my faculty mentor came by the hospital and showed me how it was done.
 Unabashedly, he started with non-sequitur icebreakers like it was summer camp, instead of the scripted, remote “What brings you to the hospital/clinic/ER today?”
 And he pushes for answers.
+> “I dunno…”
-> “I dunno…” “Come on there must be something you like doing in your free time?”
-“I guess my I really enjoy playing with my 4yo daughter.”
+> “Come on there must be something you like doing in your free time?”
+> “I guess I really enjoy playing with my 4yo daughter.”

 Suddenly, a particularly obstinate pain patient wasn’t feeling too bad anymore.